GMShahzaib/outport/README.md

 ## Usage

-To use **Outport** in your project, follow the steps below:
+To use **Outport** in your project, follow these steps:

 ### 1. Import Outport and Configure It

 Import **Outport** and initialize it with your configuration.
-Here's an example setup in an Express app:
+Here’s an example setup in an Express app:

 ```javascript
 import Outport from 'outport';